Movin' On Without You: Promotion

-It had a tie-in as the Japanese CM song for the Nissan Terrano.
+It had a tie-in as the Japanese advertising jingle for the Nissan Terrano.
 An accompanying music video was shot for the single, which featured Utada on a chair in a computer lab seeing images including flowers, waves and other digitally enhanced images.
-It also intercuts to their dancing to the song in a laboratory.
-It was later included in their Utada Hikaru Single Clip Collection Vol. 1 (1999) music clip collection.
+It also intercuts to them dancing to the song in a laboratory.
+It was later included in the Utada Hikaru Single Clip Collection Vol. 1 (1999) music clip collection.

 The song has been a constant feature of their live concert set lists.
-They performed the song during their Luv Live concerts in April 1999, as well as their Bohemian Summer 2000 concert tour and at the Utada Hikaru Unplugged event on August 10, 2001.
-The song was a part of their Hikaru no 5 residency concerts at the Nippon Budokan in February 2004, their Japan-wide tour Utada United 2006, their overseas tour Utada: In the Flesh 2010 and their December 2010 Wild Life concert series.
+They performed the song during the Luv Live concerts in April 1999, as well as their Bohemian Summer 2000 concert tour and at the Utada Hikaru Unplugged event on August 10, 2001.
+The song was a part of their Hikaru no 5 residency concerts at the Nippon Budokan in February 2004, their Japan-wide tour Utada United 2006, the overseas tour Utada: In the Flesh 2010 and the December 2010 Wild Life concert series.

 Alternative usage

 Ayumi Hamasaki version

 In November 2014, Universal Music Japan announced that there would be a tribute album to Utada's musical works, with their songs covered by a variety of musicians.
 During the time of the announcement, however, no specific artists were mentioned and this caused public speculation.
-It was then announced through AramaJapan.com that the artists had been unveiled for the project, which included Hamasaki.
-When the track list was announced, it was revealed that Hamasaki had covered "Movin' on Without You" and the song was uploaded to iTunes.
+It was then announced through AramaJapan.com that the artists had been unveiled for the project, the final list including singer-songwriter Ayumi Hamasaki.
+When the track list was announced, it was revealed that Hamasaki had covered "Movin' on Without You".

-Hamasaki's version was produced by American producer and his team RedOne, who had collaborated with Hamasaki on their track "XOXO" from their 2014 album Colours.
-The song's composition removes the traditional dance house music from Utada's version and creates a more modern electronic dance music "twist".
-Villa commented "She's no stranger to the dance floor and easily finds their footing among the beats.
+Hamasaki's version was produced by Moroccan producer and his team RedOne, who had collaborated with Hamasaki on her track "XOXO" from her 2014 album Colours.
+The song's composition ditches the disco and house music style from Utada's version and creates a more modern electronic dance music "twist".
+Villa commented "She's no stranger to the dance floor and easily finds her footing among the beats.
 The queens of J-Pop collide on this sleek remake."
 Eventually, the song was released as a promotional single from the compilation album on December 9, 2014, by Universal Japan.

 The cover version received favorable reception from most music critics.
 Bradley Stern from MuuMuse was particularly positive towards the collaboration, stating "Happily, the result sounds exactly like something you might expect to hear on one of Ayu's Ayu-mi-x Euro-dance compilations.
 It's surging, non-stop nostalgic throwback — for both artists involved, really."
 Because Hamasaki's version was released only as a digital download, it was ineligible to chart on the Oricon Singles Chart, but charted on the Japan Billboard charts.
 The song peaked at number thirty-six on the Japan Hot 100 chart.

 Commercials and other versions

-During the release of the single, it had a tie-in as the Japanese CM song for the Nissan Terrano, which became their first commercial singles for the advert.
+During the release of the single, it had a tie-in as the Japanese advertising single for the Nissan Terrano, which became their first commercial singles for the advert.
 A demo version of the single was featured on Utada's 15th anniversary album First Love; "Automatic" still remains unreleased.